aba-sah/aba-sah.github.io/ebri_dbn/index.md

     At its simplest, a network diagram is an obvious visualisation approach for a digital business network.
 However, networks can get busy very quickly; beyond a fairly small number of nodes and links folding and/or filtering is necessary to be able to obtain a good understanding of the relationships within the network overall and selected data subsets.
    For even a relatively small geographical region a much larger number of organisations will interact with the EfW sector.
 To simplify exploration at this stafe, and to maintain privacy of the actual organisations interviewed we created a <a href = "../twothreethree/dashboard/data/ebri/dummy_network.json">dummy network</a> to visualise a representative sample of the actual dataset and the network as a whole, based on the structure of the data collected.
 The snapshot contains only 26 organisations, along with the hub.

-   This view focuses on a single relationship, displaying one link type &ndash; organisation type &ndashl for each company shown in the network.
+   This view focuses on a single relationship, displaying one link type &ndash; organisation type &ndash; for each company shown in the network.
   </td><td width = "35%">
     <img src="images/network_focus_service_provider.png" height = "350px" style = "margin-left: auto; margin-right: auto;">
   </td>